tearust/t-rust/obsidian/Oct2022_Seperate_TApps/harberger_auction_tapp.md

 # Login
 TApp login is simplified, without the auth that required by [[special_approval]].

-# Deposit
-End user will need to use TAppStore TApps tab , the  [[approve_allowance_to_tapp]]  feature to add deposit.
-Maintainer need to pay deposit before he can pay anything in the maintainer tapp.

-For easier first-time-user ramp up, we are considering the [[special_approval#time_based_approval|time based approval]]

-# Refund
-User has [[refund]] feature in the [[#Account component]].
-User can reduce or refund in full.
-Refund is sending this user deposit in this tapp (seat_auction_tapp) deposit back to the same user's TAppStore account.

-Refund can only be done within the TApp, not TAppStore.

-> Question, what if the TApp has some bad behaivor logic that do not allow end user to refund?

 # Account component
 This account component can be show at the header.
 It shows the current maintainer tapp deposit balance of this user.